 T- posts are easy to install.
 They simply drive into the ground.
 As a result, installing several hundred feet of them in a day is no problem.
 Furthermore, they are removable.
 Making them the go to choice for temporary fence locations.

-It takes a tractor or skid steer with a post driver to drive wood posts into the ground.
-Depending on the project, setting them in concrete is another option.
+It takes a tractor or skid steer with a post driver to drive wood posts used for cattle fencing into the ground.
+Depending on the project, setting them in concrete is another option for installation.

 As discussed earlier, assembling and installing a cattle panel fence is easy.
 The posts and the panels are really the only two components.
 With the addition of a way to attach the panels to the posts.

 Even better, because they are rigid wire panels, setting post spacing isn’t as crucial as other types of cattle fence.
 Panels can overlap if needed.
-Or land exactly on center depending on their length.
+Or land exactly on the center of the posts depending on their length.

 Installing the posts is the hardest part of building a cattle panel fence.
 Once the post are in, attaching the panels to the to the posts and connecting the panels to each other is all that’s left.